Star

 In an attempt to wrest control of the

-Empire, the Duras Sisters (with the covert aide of the Romulans) incite the Klingon Civil War.
+Empire, the Duras Sisters (with the covert aide of the Romulans) incite the

-revealed and the Duras are defeated.
+weeks later when the Romulan collaboration is revealed and the Duras are defeated.

 (“Redemption, Part 2” TNG, “Ready for